wishpot/spree-wishpot-button/README.markdown

 SUMMARY
 =======

 Wishpot is a free universal wishlist and gift registry service.
 This extension adds an "add to wishlist" button next to your "add to cart" button for integration with Wishpot.com.
 The benefits of a universal registry over a store-specific registry are numerous, but primarily users are less likely to abandon their wishlists when they have the added utility of being able to use them at multiple stores.
+For more information [go here](bit.ly/addtowishpotbutton).

 OPTIONAL CONFIGURATION